oicr-gsi/pinery/pinery-ws/README.md

 # Pinery Webservice

 Pinery is a read-only webservice that pulls information from a LIMS.
-This repository includes implementations that read data from Geospiza GeneSifter Lab Edition (GSLE), MISO-LIMS, and .tsv flat files.
+This repository includes implementations that read data from Geospiza GeneSifter Lab Edition (GSLE), and .tsv flat files.

 ## Minimum Requirements